remojansen/ts-firebase-chess/README.md

 ![](https://raw.githubusercontent.com/remojansen/ts-firebase-chess/master/assets/ExFJBZ4kVB.gif)

-Please note: this application was developed in a 24h hackathon and a s a result it is not fully completed.
+Please note: this application was developed in a 24h hackathon and as a result it is not fully completed.